 - Agreements: All agreements into which the applicants are entering or have entered (individually or jointly), that are relevant to the agreements for which they are requesting authorisation.
-This includes the agreement for which the applicants are requesting authorisation, as well as any agreements entered by one applicant which cover a market that is also covered by an agreement entered into by another applicant. - Purpose of agreement: An explanation of how the agreement contributes to at least one of the purposes of the Civil Aviation Act 2023 and the business rationale for the agreement.
-The applicants must provide substantive evidence to support any claims, such as internal strategy documents or analysis. - Strategic documents: Strategic documents related to the markets affected by the agreement, created in the ordinary course of business during the last 5 years.

-• Technical documents: These cover documentations of any technical analyses conducted to support the application.
+This includes the agreement for which the applicants are requesting authorisation, as well as any agreements entered by one applicant which cover a market that is also covered by an agreement entered into by another applicant. - Purpose of agreement: An explanation of how the agreement contributes to the main purpose or any of the additional purposes of the Civil Aviation Act 2023 and the business rationale for the agreement.
+The applicants are expected to provide substantive evidence to support any claims, such as internal strategy documents or analysis. - Strategic documents: Strategic documents related to the markets affected by the agreement, created in the ordinary course of business during the last 5 years. - Technical documents: These cover documentations of any technical analyses conducted to support the application.
 These should outline data, assumptions and methods used in the analyses as well as the corresponding findings.